private-attribution/draft/README.md

 # DRAFT - Distributed Relay and Automation Facilitation Tool
 ![image of a draft beer tap](server/public/beer-tap.png)

 draft is a project designed to help test [IPA](https://github.com/private-attribution/ipa) at scale.
-It contains 2 components:
+It contains two components:

-1. draft-server: a web front end and service that starts queries an displays logs from the MPC helper servers
+1. draft-server: a web front end and service that starts queries an displays logs from the MPC helper servers.
-2. draft-sidecar: a sidecar back end API that runs next to the IPA binary on helper servers.
+2. draft-sidecar: a sidecar backend API that runs next to the IPA binary on helper servers.
 This includes a CLI for setup and running.

 # Get started